ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

   |> StringSet.iter print_endline
 ```

-Here are the types of the functions used throughout the pipe
+Here are the types of functions used throughout the pipe
 - `In_channel.input_lines : in_channel -> string list`
 - `Str.(split (regexp "[ \t.,;:()]+")) : string -> string list`
 - `List.concat_map : ('a -> 'b list) -> 'a list -> 'b list`